astropy/astropy/docs/table/access_table.rst

 Examples
 """"""""

+..
+  EXAMPLE START
+  Bytestring Data in Astropy

-The examples below illustrate dealing with bytestring data in astropy.
+The examples below illustrate dealing with bytestring data in ``astropy``.

 .. doctest-skip-all